Beddome's day gecko

-Beddome's day gecko (Cnemaspis beddomei) is a species of lizard in the family Gekkonidae.
-The species is endemic to India.
+Beddome's day gecko (Cnemaspis beddomei) is a species of lizard in the Family Gekkonidae endemic to India.

 Etymology

 C. beddomei is named after Richard Henry Beddome, 1830–1911, a British army officer and botanist.

 Geographic range

 C. beddomei is found in the Western Ghats, India.

-The type locality is "South Tinnevelly and Travankor hills 3-5000 feet" (914-1,524 meters).
+The type locality is South Tinnevelly and Travankor hills at elevation of 914 - 1,524 m" (3000 - 5000 feet).

 Ecology

 C. beddomei is diurnal and is found under rocks in forests; it feeds mainly on insects.